teamup-org/projects/Grafico.md

 # 3. System Features and Requirements
 ### 3.1 Functional Requirements
 - Data Integration
-  - Ability to connect to various data sources such as databases, cloud storage, financial systems, HR systems, etc.
+  - Ability to connect to various data sources such as databases
-  - Options for uploading/inputting supplemental data not in other systems
+  - Options for uploading/inputting supplemental data
   - Automated data validation and error checking
   - Customizable automated data refresh/import on a scheduled basis
 - Visualizations